Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: Conclusions

 \section{Conclusions}

-In this paper we have presented a quite general mathematical model for dielectrics that exhibit deviations from the standard relaxation Debye law.
+In this revised paper we have presented a quite general mathematical model for dielectrics that exhibit deviations from the standard relaxation Debye law.
 This model is based on a time response function expressed in terms of a Mittag-Leffler function with three order-parameters.
 A restriction on these parameters is required to ensure its complete monotonicity for $t>0$, so that the resulting relaxation process can be seen as a continuous distribution of elementary exponential processes by means of a corresponding (non-negative) spectral distribution function. \vsp Our approach allows one to derive from a unique mathematical framework the classical Cole-Cole, Davidson--Cole and Havriliak--Negami models that are usually adopted in the literature.
-However, other laws can be derived from our model that could better fit some experimental data. \vsp For some study--cases we have exhibited plots of the response functions (versus $t$) along with their corresponding spectral distributions (versus $r$) keeping fixed two of the three order-parameters $\{\alpha, \beta,\gamma\}$ of our Mittag-Leffler function.
-We can note that when the condition $0< \alpha \gamma \le \beta \le 1$ is not satisfied the spectral distribution functions turn out to be negative. \vsp In a future paper we are interested to provide the fractional differential equation governing our general response function extending the results obtained by Novikov et al. \cite{Novikov MS05} and by Stanislavski et al. \cite{Weron EPL10} for the Havriliak--Negami model.
+However, other laws can be derived from our model that could better fit some experimental data. \vsp For some study--cases we have exhibited plots of the response functions (versus $t$) along with their corresponding (non-negative) spectral distributions (versus $r$) keeping fixed two of the three order-parameters $\{\alpha, \beta,\gamma\}$ of our Mittag-Leffler function.
+We have verified that when the three conditions stated in Eq.(2.21): $0<\alpha \le 1$, $0<\beta \le 1$ and $0<\gamma \le \beta/\alpha$ are not all satisfied the corresponding spectral distributions $K_{\alpha, \beta}^\gamma(r)$ turn out to be negative in some ranges of $r$. \vsp As a matter of fact with this revised version we have shown a noteworthy result that improves the conditions outlined by Mainardi in his 2010 book \cite{Mainardi BOOK10} and then by us in our original paper published in {\it Eur.
+Phys.
+J.-Special Topics}, Vol. 193, pp. 161--171 (2011).
+With respect to the published versions, we note that condition $0<\gamma \le 1$ can be relaxed provided that all inequalities in Eq.(2.21) hold true. \vsp We point out that we were inspired by the approach by Hanyga and Seredy{\'n}ska \cite{Hanyga JSP08} who have applied the theorem by Gripemberg et al \cite{Gripenberg-et-al 90} in order to prove the CM of the 3-parameter Prabhakar function in the particular case $\beta=1$.